Toronto Police Service: Logo

 The shield in the Toronto Police Service logo is from the coat of arms of the former Municipality of Metropolitan Toronto.
+This was retained after the amalgamation of Toronto, despite the city adopting a new coat of arms in 1999.
 The TPS logo is also similar to the emblem of the former Metropolitan Toronto School Board.
-Prior to the formation of the Metropolitan Toronto Police, the Toronto Police Department officers wore a generic Scully badge on their caps, a common shield used by Canadian police forces in the 19th century and early 20th century.
+Before the formation of the Metropolitan Toronto Police, the Toronto Police Department officers wore a generic Scully badge on their caps, a common shield used by Canadian police forces in the 19th century and early 20th century.
 This featured a metallic maple leaf with a beaver and crown.

 Fleet

 Police cars, known locally as scout cars, are the standard equipment used by Toronto Police officers for transportation.
 The vehicles are equipped with a combination of a rotator and LED lightbar.
 The vehicles are numbered according to their division and car number.
-For example, 3322 represents that the vehicle is from 33 Division, and the following 22 is the vehicle designation number.
+For example, 3322 represents that the vehicle is from the 33 Division, and the following 22 is the vehicle designation number.

 The current design since August 2017 is partly dark grey, with white doors with black text that says "TORONTO POLICE".
 Briefly, the design was entirely dark grey, with white lettering.
-The cars were redesigned following public controversy over its low visibility and "militaristic styling".
+The cars were redesigned following public controversy over their low visibility and "militaristic styling".

 An earlier design sometimes still seen is a white base with red and blue markings, and stealth vehicles are grey with reflective markings.
-Some fleets, such as parking enforcement, special constables and court services, still use the pre-2017 white/red/blue livery and have not been updated as of 2022.
-Some of the photos in this section show this former colour scheme.
+Some fleets, such as parking enforcement, special constables, and court services, still use the pre-2017 white/red/blue livery and have not been updated as of 2022.
+Some of the photos in this section show this former color scheme.

-Previous scheme was yellow base with blue lettering.
+The previous scheme was a yellow base with blue lettering.